-Sonic the Hedgehog made itself stand out from other Talking Animal books by way of the story in issue #18 where Sally's mentor, Julayla, passes away.
-(Reviewer Dan Drazen has noted several times that it was because of this particular story that he took interest in the comic.)
+The comic made itself stand out from other Talking Animal books by way of the story in issue #18 where Sally's mentor, Julayla, passes away.

 Sally's "death" in Endgame.
 It's made sadder by the fact that she was supposed to actually be dead until Sega axed the idea in the hopes of promoting her as a toy, and that is made sadder by the fact that the toys never materialized and Sega doesn't care about her nowadays.

 The flashback to Bernie's roboticization.
-Jules grabs her and throws her in on Robotnik's orders.
+Her roboticized husband Jules grabs her and throws her in on Robotnik's orders.

 Issues 100 and 101 have a Time Crash causing parallel universes to temporarily overwrite reality.
 One is a universe where Sally stayed dead in Endgame; it's visualized by Sally becoming a portrait of her and Sonic crying over it.

 One Zone Wars story had Sonic accidentally kill an alternate, monstrous version of his father while retrieving half of a Chaos Emerald from him.
 Zonic the Zone Cop revealed himself to be an alternate Sonic, and reminded him that Jules was technically his father too.

 Mina sacrificing herself to save Sally when Nack tries to shoot her, taking a bullet to the back.
 Even though she was hurt over Sonic choosing Sally over her, she realized why he did so, and knew she had to save her for Sonic's sake.